Seattle Seahawks vs. Tennessee Titans NFL Week 2 Odds, Plays and Insights for September 19, 2021

 Seahawks Top Players

 - A season ago, Chris Carson racked up 681 rushing yards (42.6 yards per game) and scored five touchdowns.
-He added 37 catches for 287 yards (17.9 receiving yards per game) with four receiving touchdowns.
+He tacked on 37 catches for 287 yards (17.9 receiving yards per game) with four receiving touchdowns.

 - D.K.
-Metcalf reeled in 83 passes for 1,303 yards last season and scored 10 touchdowns.
+Metcalf hauled in 83 passes for 1,303 yards last season and scored 10 touchdowns.
 He was targeted 129 times and averaged 81.4 yards per game.

-- Tyler Lockett tacked on 1,054 yards on 100 catches and 10 touchdowns.
-He was targeted 132 times and averaged 65.9 receiving yards per game last year.
+- Tyler Lockett also added 100 grabs for 1,054 yards and 10 touchdowns last year.
+He was targeted 132 times and averaged 65.9 receiving yards per game.

-- Last year Gerald Everett caught 41 passes on 62 targets for 417 yards and one touchdown, averaging 26.1 receiving yards per game.
+- Gerald Everett racked up 417 yards on 41 catches with one touchdown last year, averaging 26.1 yards per game on 62 targets.

 Titans Top Players

-- Find the latest odds and place your bets on Brown to hit his player props at SISportsbook.

-- Julio Jones also tacked on 51 catches for 771 yards and three touchdowns last year.
-He was targeted 68 times and put up 48.2 receiving yards per game.
+- Julio Jones' stat line last year showed 51 grabs for 771 yards and three touchdowns.
+He put up 48.2 receiving yards per game and was targeted 68 times.

 - Josh Reynolds totaled 618 yards on 52 catches with two touchdowns in 2020, averaging 38.6 yards per game (on 81 targets).